ukparliament/ontologies/procedure/flowcharts/meta/design-notes/with-step-types/index.md

 We are in the process of redesigning the [Procedure Ontology](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) to use typed steps rather than route types.

 The step can be a business step, a decision step, a type of logic step or a type of arithmetic step.
 Logic steps have a type of NOT, AND or OR.
 Arithmetic steps have a type of PLUS or EQUALS.

+Labels for non-business steps are not in themselves meaningful.
+The labels facilitate conversations about the routes between steps, for example ‘the step AA NOT is linked to BA AND’.

 #### Business steps